dstnbrkr/componentkit/_docs/avoid-single-use-constants.md

 ---
-title: Avoid Single Use Components
+title: Avoid Single Use Constants
 layout: docs
-permalink: /docs/avoid-single-use-components.html
+permalink: /docs/avoid-single-use-constants.html
 ---

 It's common for iOS code to use constants for layout metrics: